How long does it take for aloe vera pups to root

 Before you separate your pups, check their roots.
 Look for roots at the base.
 Pups with strong roots will grow faster after being separated.

 Watching your pups’ size, leaf growth, and roots helps you know when to separate them.
-This way, you can grow more aloe vera nursery and aloe babies root growth successfully.
+This way, you can grow more aloe vera nursery and little aloe root growth successfully.

 aloe vera pups